lucas-piessevaux/lucas-piessevaux.github.io/teaching and seminars.md

   [Markus Hausmann](https://www.math.uni-bonn.de/people/hausmann/) and I are organising a reading seminar on tt-geometry.
 The syllabus can be found [here](./tt_geometry_syllabus.pdf).

+- **Reading group: Bordism and Resolution of Singularities**

+  I am organising a reading group on [this](https://arxiv.org/pdf/2412.04451) preprint by Abouzaid and Bai with emphasis on the applications to equivariant bordism.
+Please email me if you would like to participate.

 ***WiSe 24/25, Bonn***

 - **Graduate Seminar on Topology: The Adams Spectral Sequence**